hrbrmstr/webr-file/md/main.md

 ---
 {
-  "title": "A Moderately More Useful WebR Experiment", "og" : {
+  "title": "A Moderately More Useful WebR Experiment?", "og" : {
     "site_name": "WebR Exeriments",
     "url": "https://rud.is/w/webr-drop",
-    "description": "Drag/select a data file and let WebR analyze it for you!", "image": {
+    "description": "Select a data file (CSV) and let WebR (& Arquero) 'analyze' it for you!", "image": {
       "url": "https://rud.is/w/webr-drop/img/preview.png",
       "height": "768",